jennyreddish/seshat/docs/source/researcher/getting_started.rst

 In addition to editing the data directly, you can start a "private comment" discussion about a potential data edit, which other researchers can see and comment on.
 Users that lack sufficent permissions, and people not logged in, will not be able to see these comments.
 You can assign a specific person to the comment, if you know their particular expertise is needed.
+See the `team <../team.rst>`_ page for more information.

 To create a new private comment: